 T/Sgt.
 August Fidel Gillis was born in Bellaire, Ohio, on September 19, 1918.
 He was the son of Giovanni T. Gillio-Tos and Victoria F. Moral-Gillio-Tos.
 He had five brothers, one sister, and two step-brothers and was the brother of Cpl.
 Joseph Gillis and step-brother of Sgt.
 Emil Morello of C Company.
 The brothers grew up in Route 2, Box 404, Watsonville, California, At some point, he and his brother moved to Castroville, California, but returned to live at home.
 In 1936, August joined the California National Guard’s 40th Tank Company in Salinas, California.
 His brother, Joe, joined the next year.

+Because of a lumber strike in Washington State, the date of federalization was moved from back so that the barracks of the battalion could be built.
 The members of the company were called to the armory the morning of February 10 at 7:00 A.M. and sworn into the U.S. Army.
 The officers had arrived at 6:30 A.M. and had been given physicals days earlier.
 Next, the enlisted men received physicals, and six men – out of the 126 men sworn in that morning – failed their physicals and were released from federal service by noon.
 For the next several days, the men lived in the armory receiving their meals there and sleeping on cots on the drill floor, but a few were allowed to go home to sleep since there wasn’t enough space.
-During this time, they readied their equipment for transport, were issued uniforms and arms, drilled and did exercises.
+During this time, they readied their equipment for transport, were issued uniforms and arms, drilled, and did exercises.

 The company finally received orders of transit from the Presidio in San Francisco stating they were to be at the Sothern Pacific Train Station and scheduled to leave at 2:30 P.M. on the 17th.
 The soldiers left the armory at 1:30 P.M. and marched from the armory up Salinas Street to Alisal Street, where they turned right and then turned left onto Main Street.
 From there they marched to the Southern Pacific Depot and boarded a train for Ft.
 Lewis, Washington.
 The company was led through the streets – in the rain – by the Salinas Union High School and Washington Elementary School Bands.
 The high school band played at Main Street and Gabilian Street while the grammar school band played at the train depot.
 The townspeople were encouraged to show up along the route to cheer the company.
 Children were allowed out of school to see the event.
 The company’s four trucks had been put on flat cars while other equipment and supplies were put in a baggage car.
 There were also a kitchen car and three coaches for the men.
 The company’s two tanks were already at Ft.
 Lewis since they were left there for repairs after the maneuvers in August 1940.
 For many of the men, it was their second trip to Ft.
 Lewis since they had taken part in maneuvers.
 At Oakland, California, the train cars were separated and the flat cars were attached to a freight train while the passenger cars, baggage car, and kitchen car were attached to the end of a passenger train.